-Workstream Leads Liz Eastwood (Service Manager Learning Disability and Shared Lives) and Netta Workstream Leaus Goldthorpe (Project Manager, All Age Disability & Mental Health) That we are focused throughout our children and young people's lives on preparing for adulthood and maximising independence Children, young people and families experience smooth and consistent preparation for adulthood between children's service and adult services.
+Workstream Leads Phil Mark (Head of Post-16, Progression and Partnerships), Christina McCool (Head of Learning Disability and Mental Health) That we are focused throughout our children and young people's lives on preparing for adulthood and maximising independence Children, young people and families experience smooth and consistent preparation for adulthood between children's service and adult services.
 What outcomes do we want?
 We have a range of services that focus specifically on our children and young people maximizing their independent into adulthood That children, young people and families have confidence in the planning and delivery of the outcome and provision required in their journey from childhood into adulthood.
-That we have service provision and pathways that work across traditional age related service boundaries to provide flexibility for our children and young people with additional needs as they move toward adulthood.
-Early, consistent and outcomes focused pathways and conversations, to provide clarity of expectation and high quality support at all stages.
+That we have service provision and pathways that work across traditional age related service boundaries to provide flexibility for our children and young people with additional needs as they move toward adulthood. • Early, consistent and outcomes focused pathways and conversations, to provide clarity of expectation and high quality support at all stages.
 There is a focus on independence and adulthood, with conversations and decisions at every point of a young person's journey Enhance the young person's voice as part of all elements of preparing for adulthood, including building the advocacy offer to provide more comprehensive support How will we do this?
 CAMHS health offer supports preparing for adulthood and provides continuity of input with no cliff edges.
-Directly link into t commissioning emotional wellbeing work to shape the future offer • Enabling offer (legal framework, funding etc) aligned to support transition outcomes, giving staff the confidence and support to take a positive and flexible approach in best meeting CYP outcomes Integrated delivery across key partners, enabling seamless CYP and family journey - this will involve working closely with settings and health partners to ensure the CYP/family experience feels seamless
+Directly link into the commissioning emotional wellbeing work to shape the future offer Enabling offer (legal framework, funding etc) aligned to support transition outcomes, giving staff the confidence and support to take a positive and flexible approach in best meeting CYP outcomes • Integrated delivery across key partners, enabling seamless CYP and family journey - this will involve working closely with settings and health partners to ensure the CYP/family experience feels seamless

-• Independence focused interventions - e.g. Travel training, light touch tech enabled care - that will support the young person in gaining confidence, and contribute to achieving overall outcomes Staff development to embed core toolkit strategies and approaches to support resilience and flexible support planning.
-Development of strong supporting data and intelligence offer to enable informed, timely and strategic decision making - this will include the development of a transitions dashboard to help inform future forecasting and budget planning Workstream projects Preparing for adulthood Transition at all key stages Milestones Preparing for adulthood Preparing for Adulthood dashboard - March 2022 Staff development and toolkit - from October 21 Transition at all key stages Independence focused interventions - from October 21 Work with staff to focus on PFA outcomes in EHCP + SEN support plans - date TBC Inclusive Ambitions Responsive and holistic early intervention Culture of trust with parents and families An Integrated System Embedding a shared culture of proactivity, holistic skills and knowledge Supporting children to have clear aspirations with a focus on preparing for adulthood Indicators (for discussion) EET figures into adulthood Educational attainment Independence measures Children, young people and families self-reported satisfaction with transition across provision Linked Strategies or Plans Kirklees Health and Wellbeing Plan Transition Protocol NHS planning guidance in relation to CAMHS provision
+Independence focused interventions - e.g. Travel training, light touch tech enabled care - that will support the young person in gaining confidence, and contribute to achieving overall outcomes Staff development to embed core toolkit strategies and approaches to support resilience and flexible support planning.
+Development of strong supporting data and intelligence offer to enable informed, timely and strategic decision making - this will include the development of a transitions dashboard to help inform future forecasting and budget planning Workstream projects Preparing for adulthood Transition at all key stages Milestones Preparing for adulthood Kickstart replacement scheme explored - March 2021 Staff development and toolkit - from October 21 Preparing for Adulthood dashboard - March 2022 Transition at all key stages Independence focused interventions - from October 21 Work with staff to focus on PFA outcomes in EHCP + SEN support plans Transitions protocol reviewed - March 2022 Transitions protocol implemented - September 2022 Inclusive Ambitions Responsive and holistic early intervention Culture of trust with parents and families An Integrated System Embedding a shared culture of proactivity, holistic skills and knowledge Supporting children to have clear aspirations with a focus on preparing for adulthood Indicators EET figures into adulthood Educational attainment Independence measures Children, young people and families self-reported satisfaction with transition across provision Linked Strategies or Plans Kirklees Health and Wellbeing Plan Transition Protocol NHS planning guidance in relation to CAMHS provision